louisejooones/noughts-and-crosses/README.md

 > What Technologies/Tools do you now feel more confident with?
 Tell them specifically what you learnt about these.
 > What engineering processes did you become more comfortable with?
 Standups?
 Pair programming?
 Project management?
 Tell them what you learnt from these processes?

+- Flexbox: I went into this project seeing Flexbox as my nemesis.
+Much like when I learnt to drive, I thought "I'm just not suited to this, I'll never find this easy".
+And much like driving, I don't find it easy as such, but I can find myself doing a good job whilst on autopilot.
+Here, I noticed myself centring the Game Outcome message using Flexbox without looking it up, and getting the right result first time.
 - Debugging
 - Stepping away from a problem
 - Sketching out logical processes